-Table 29.1 - Transport related activities outside a road Activity Status 29.4.8 Non-a ccessory parking, excluding: RD - off-site parking in the Business Mixed Use Zone and Local Shopping Centre Zone; - non-accessory parking used exclusively for the parking of coaches and buses in the Business Mixed Use Zone and Local Shopping Centre Zone; and - off-site parking associated with activities located within Ski Area Sub-Zones.
-Discret tion is restricted to: a.
-Effects on the transport network, including the pedestrian and cycling environment and effects on the feasibility of public transport; b.
-Effects on land use efficiency and the quality of urban design; C. Location, design and external appearance and effects on visual amenity, the quality of the streetscape and pedestrian environment; d.
-Effects on safety for its users and the employment of CPTED principles in the design; e.
-Compatibility with surrounding activities and effects on the amenity of adjoining sites; and f.
+Table 29.1 - Transport related activities outsid de a road Activity Status 29.4.8 8 Non-accessory parking, excluding: RD off-site parking in the Business Mix Shopping Centre Zone; xed Use Zone and Local non-accessory parking used exclusively for the parking of coaches and buses in the Business Mixed Use Zone and Local Shopping Centre Zone; and off-site parking associated with activit Sub-Zones. ies located within Ski Area Discretion is restricted to: a.
+Effects on the transport network, includin environment and effects on the feasibility b.
+Effects on land use efficiency and the qu ality of urban design; Location, design and external appeara amenity, the quality of the streetscape ar Effects on safety for its users and the principles in the design; he employment of CPTED e.
+Compatibility with surrounding activities a adjoining sites; and and effects on the amenity of f.
 The provision of electric vehicle charging points/ parking spaces.
-29.4.9 Park a nd Ride and public transport facilities RD Discretion is restricted to: a.
-Effects on the transport network, including the pedestrian and cycling environment and effects on the feasibility of public transport; b.
-Location, design and external appearance and effects on visual amenity and the quality of the streetscape; C. Compatibility with surrounding activities and effects on the amenity of adjoining sites, including consideration of nuisance effects such as noise; d.
-Effects on the safety of its users and employment of CPTED principles in the design; e.
+29.4.9 Park and Ride and public transport facilities RD Discretion is restricted to: Effects on the transport network, includin environment and effects on the feasibility b.
+Location, design and external appeara amenity and the quality of the streetscap c.
+Compatibility with surrounding activities a adjoining sites, including consideration on noise; Effects on the safety of its users and empl in the design; loyment of CPTED principles e.
 Compatibility with surrounding activities; and f.
 The provision of electric vehicle charging points/ parking spaces.
-29.4.10 Rental vehicle businesses in those zones where commercial activities are permitted RD Discretion is restricted to: a.
-Effects on the safety and efficiency of the transport network, resulting from rental vehicles being parked on roads and other public land when not in use; b.
-Effects on amenity from rental vehicles being parked on roads and other public land when not in use; and C. The amount, location, and management of the vehicle parking/ storage proposed, including the location, accessibility, and legal agreements where parking is not proposed on the same site as the office and reception area.
+29.4.10 Rental vehicle businesses in those zones whare permitted here commercial activities RD Discretion is restricted to: Effects on the safety and efficiency of the from rental vehicles being parked on road not in use; b.
+Effects on amenity from rental vehicles other public land when not in use; and being parked on roads and c.
+The amount, location, and management storage proposed, including the location agreements where parking is not propose office and reception area. on, accessibility, and legal